 Is expensive dental care preventing you from getting that missing tooth replaced or restoring your smile?
 A study by the Australian Institute of Health and Welfare revealed that over 30% of people in Australia avoid visiting a dentist due to cost—at great peril to their long term health.

-If you are unhappy with how your teeth look all is not lost, because getting an affordable All-on-4 is possible.
-We give you all the information to find out how!
+If you are unhappy with how your teeth look all is not lost, because getting affordable moutn restoration is possible.
+We give you all the information to find out how.

-A Quick Guide to Dental Implants and All-on-4’s
+A Quick Guide to Dental Implants and the All-on-4® Treatment Concept

 Dental implants are used to replace unhealthy, dead, or extracted teeth.
-For those requiring more extensive work, or seeking to replace dentures, an All-on-4 restores a full arch of teeth to your upper or lower jaw, or both.
+For those requiring more extensive work, or seeking to replace dentures, the All-on-4® treatment concept by Nobel Biocare restores a full arch of teeth to your upper or lower jaw, or both.
 Each work in a similar way, by inserting implants into your jawbone.
 To these implants, a false tooth or set of false teeth (crowns) are permanently fixed.

 This type of procedure usually requires two visits to your dentist, the first to place the implants which are then left for four to six months to fuse to your jawbone.
 On your second appointment, your false tooth or teeth are attached to the implants.

-In some cases, particularly if extractions are not required, your implantologist can perform an All-on-4 procedure at one sitting.
+In some cases, particularly if extractions are not required, your implantologist can perform this procedure at one sitting.

-What You Will Pay in Australia for Dental Implants and All-on-4’s
+What You Will Pay in Australia for These Procedures In Australia

 Private dentists can choose what they want to charge in Australia, so the cost of dental implants at one dental clinic will not necessarily be the same at another.
-The average price offered by Australian dentists for a single dental implant is roughly $5,100, and for an All-on-4 it is around $34,000.
-If that sounds far too expensive for you to afford, use our tips to get a more affordable All-on-4 procedure.
+The average price offered by Australian dentists for a single dental implant is roughly $5,100, and for the All-on-4® treatment concept it is around $34,000.
+If that sounds far too expensive for you to afford, use our tips to achieve more affordable dental care.